 To remove a stack member from the stack, disconnect the stacking cables from the unit.
 You may do this at any time, whether the unit is powered or unpowered, online or offline.
-Note that if you remove a unit in the middle of the stackin a cascade topology, the stack will be split into multiple parts, and each will form a new stack according to the stacking algorithm described throughout this chapter.
+Note that if you remove a unit in the middle of the stack, the stack will be split into multiple parts, and each will form a new stack according to the stacking algorithm described throughout this chapter.